-- Children under 3 are free at Disney buffets and family style restaurants.
+- Children under 3 eat free at Disney buffets and family style restaurants.
 Of course there are many places to eat at Disneyland and most of them serve large portions.

 Water at Disneyland is FREE!

-- Ok, this may sound silly but listen…… You will need plenty of water, so even if you bring in a bottle for everyone, you will surely need to refill at least once or more.
+- Ok, this may sound silly but listen.
+You will need plenty of water, so even if you bring in a bottle for everyone, you will surely need to refill at least once or more.

 Fast passes at Disneyland are FREE!

 - Once you come back you will wait next to no time to get on as they provide a special fast pass line for you to Speeeeed through!

 Photographers at Disneyland take your picture for FREE!

 - I took this and many others on my iPhone and then just developed them myself to make a memory book of our trip there.
 Here is a great way to make your own DIY memory book too!

 Sightseeing is FREE!

 - Bring it along on your trip and check them off as you go.
-We have a Disney I Spy printable too that is fun for kids when they’re walking around, and trying to keep them busy while they’re standing in line.
+We have a Disney I Spy printable too that is fun too.
+Try to keep them busy while they’re standing in line.

-My daughter and I shared the chili bread bowl, and ordered 1 kids meal which was actually too much food for us!
+My daughter and I shared the chili bread bowl.
+I ordered 1 kids meal which was actually too much food for us!
 We already had our water bottles and the kids meal actually came with a chocolate milk which was a treat.

 What to pack in order to save money at Disneyland

-- Water bottles and even a Camelbak (there are cheaper versions like this one too, affiliate link) are great for the long hot day ahead.
-My youngest one has her own child’s version Camelbak so she can drink away and we don’t have to constantly stop and dig through to find her bottle.
+- Water bottles and even a Camelbak (cheaper versions like this one) are great for the long hot day.
+My youngest one has her own child’s version Camelbak.
+She can drink away and we don’t have to constantly stop and dig through to find her bottle.

-- Handheld game or small lollipops are good to stash away if you know your children are going to get restless while waiting in line.
+- Handheld game or small lollipops are good to stash away if you know your children are going to get restless.
 Assume there will be at least a 15 min. wait for everything……will they stand quietly???

 - You can find them inexpensively and once you have walked for 8-10 hours you might need something Woohoooooo!!! to carry you though.